-A LinkedIn group called SFI Industry Fellowship Programme has been set up by SFI to facilitate networking between industry and academic researchers.
+A LinkedIn group called SFI Industry RD&I Fellowship Programme has been set up by SFI to facilitate networking between academic and industry researchers.
 Companies are encouraged to make their interest known to the academic community, and/or to advertise specific research opportunities, by posting on this 900+ members group’s page.
 Academic researchers are encouraged to engage with relevant companies.
 Several companies have already published an advertisement and got a response – join the group today!

-Note: Prior to commencing your search for a Partner, please refer to the Industry Fellowship Programme Call Document in order to understand the eligibility criteria associated with the Programme.
-Academic and Industry researchers should jointly prepare an application.
-The Academic researcher will submit the application to SFI via SESAME, SFI’s grants and awards management system.
+Note: Prior to commencing your search for a partner, please refer to the Industry RD&I Fellowship Call document in order to understand the eligibility criteria associated with this programme.
+Academic and industry partners should jointly prepare an application.
+The academic researcher will submit the application to SFI via SESAME, SFI’s grants and awards management system.
 Additionally, industry partners will be required to provide SFI with the latest set of financial records and financial declarations.

 For general queries, including eligibility queries, applicants are advised to contact the Research Office of the Research Body to whom they intend to submit their application.
 For additional information or clarification, contact firstname.lastname@example.org.